 How To Be a Better Communicator

-Being able to communicate effectively is possibly the most essential life skill you can have (Forbes.com).
+Learning how to be a better communicator is possibly the most essential life skill you can always improve on (Forbes.com).
 Why?
 The way you communicate (or not) will affect every aspect of your life.
 Think about all the relationships you have.
 You are a son or daughter, possibly a parent or spouse, a friend, a neighbor, a community member.
 If you work, you have professional relationships; some may be subordinate while you possibly lead others.

 Excellent communication skills allow you to transmit and receive information accurately and quickly so that you can both understand and be understood.
 Conversely, poor communication skills can lead to frustration and conflict due to misunderstanding and leave you feeling isolated and alone.

 If you are trying to innovate, create, manage, and lead, having brilliant ideas is only the start because you must be able to express them clearly to make them materialize.

 Communication skills to master

 “Remind yourself every morning: Nothing you say this day will teach you anything.

 If you’re going to learn, you’re going to do it by listening”

 What’s the difference between passively listening and proactively listening?
 Passive listeners take in information without any input or reaction.
 Actively listening means you are present, without distraction, and engaged in what someone is saying.
 You are mentally and emotionally present and convey a sincere interest in someone is saying.
 It is critical in intimate relationships and building trust in professional ones.